exoplatform/exo-documentation/docs/Administration.rst

 |image333|

 You can define how many kudos users can send  per period of time (week, month, quarter or year).
-You can also restrict the use of Kudos to the members of a single space.
-Here space membership is simply used to indicate a group permission.
+You can also restrict the use of kudos to the members of a single space.
+Here, the space membership is simply used as a group permission.
 Authorized users will be able to send and receive kudos from any other space.

 |image334|